thomasclarke1969/documentation/guide/ios/querying.md

 ```

 ##Constructing A Query
 An instance of an `LYRQuery` object is initialized with a `Class` object representing the class upon which the query will be performed.
-LayerKit currenly supports querying for `LYRConversation` and `LYRMessage` objects.
+LayerKit currently supports querying for `LYRConversation` and `LYRMessage` objects.

 ```
 LYRQuery *query = [LYRQuery queryWithClass:[LYRMessage class]];